Tanujarora100/Devops-Interview-Notes/Linux/Monitoring/ProcFile.md

 - `/proc` is a virtual file system.
-- Proc files are created by the kernel itself.
+- Proc files are created by the `kernel itself`.
 - `/proc/PID/cmdline`: Command line arguments used to start the process.
 - `/proc/PID/status`: Human-readable status of the process.
 - `/proc/PID/stat`: Detailed statistics about the process.